 Word-of-mouth marketing is generated solely by customer experiences.
-People trust experiences that they heard or read from others, and make purchase decisions.
-One great experience you can provide can return you hundreds of customers, increasing the revenue.
+People trust experiences they hear or read from others and make purchase decisions.
+One great experience you can provide can return hundreds of customers, increasing the revenue.
 Bad experiences, on the other hand, will cost you future customers.
-Therefore having a good customer experience process at hand, is crucial for any brand.
+Therefore having a good customer experience process at hand is crucial for any brand.

 ⏰ Ask your customers for referrals at the right time